InCom-0/incplot-lib/README.md

 ## Anti-Features ##

-* No data wrangling of any kind
+* No data wrangling or analysis of any kind
 * Not intended for plotting huge datasets
+* Doesn't offer the more obscure plot types
 * No export
+*

 ## Disclaimer ##